amirkeren/bluemix-lab2/README.md

 Finally, click on "Run with this Value" and you should see the translated *Bonjour* response

-# Adding the DB insertion helper action
+# Adding the DB insertion mediator action

 1. Create yet another new action, same as before and replace the main function with the one below -